xiix0/scam/README.md

-Another good night not to sleep in a eucalyptus tree.
+Tonight's the night: Sleep in a eucalyptus tree.